 Fear Experiment (FE) is a unique, fun way to create community, push oneself, learn something new, and laugh.
 A lot.
-Strangers come together to learn an art-form they’re not particularly skilled at, rehearse for three months, and then are rockstars for a night, in front of 700+ at the famed Park West.
-They do this to challenge themselves, meet others, and have a consistent source of laughter and support!
+Strangers come together to learn an art-form, rehearse for three months, and then are rockstars for a night, in front of 700+ at the famed Park West.
+For people not looking to be the next Baryshnikov or Tina Fey but looking to challenge themselves, meet others, and have a consistent source of laughter and support!

 On Twitter, Instagram, or Facebook? #FearExperiment